 Notes On… Too Much Therapy?

-There’s a quiet narcissism here too, though not the grand kind.
+I’ve also observed a quiet narcissism emerge, though not the grand kind.
 It’s the developmental kind, the kind that Heinz Kohut described, where the person feels fragmented and begins to rely on being witnessed to feel whole.
 Therapy becomes a mirror, and the mirror becomes addictive.
-The client is always processing, never practicing, thus making healing a performance of insight, not a movement toward change.
+The client is constantly processing, never practicing, thus making healing a performance of insight rather than a movement toward change.
+Interestingly enough, I see a defense at play: regression disguised as progress, where we analyze the fear instead of walking through it.

 There is such a thing as too much therapy.
 Not because therapy is wrong, but because life is not meant to be endlessly discussed; it’s to live what we learn.